highlando/19-geometric-fluids-discretization/index.md

 ### Variational formulation of ideal fluid

-Develop variational formulation of ideal fluid, possibly including from the general perspective of Euler-Poincare reduction
+Develop the variational formulation of ideal fluids, possibly including from the general perspective of Euler-Poincare reduction.

 :orange_book: V. I. Arnold, *Mathematical Methods of Classical Mechanics*, Second. ed.
 Springer, 1989 (Appendix A).

 :orange_book: J. E. Marsden and T. S. Ratiu, *Introduction to Mechanics and Symmetry: A Basic Exposition of Classical Mechanical Systems*, Third ed.
 New York: Springer-Verlag, 1999.